MXHJohn314/WSL_Setup_Walkthrough/README.md

     + Click Finish
     + Check both boxes, then click "Allow access"

+* Use `Windows + R` again to open the Run window
+    + type `shell:startup` and press `Enter`
+    + click and drag the newly-created `config.xlaunch` shortcut from the desktop into the startup folder.

+### Now your couputer will automatically configure VcxSrv to allow WSL 2 to use you computer's display!

 ## Set up username and password on Ubuntu App